Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs: : Chunk-based Outline-guided Patent Generation

-\textbf{Retriever. } For each chunk $i$, the outline $\text{o}_i$ is passed to a retriever, which selects relevant paragraphs from the paper to create the paper context $\text{c}_i$.
-We use \textit{BM25} \cite{robertsonProbabilisticRelevanceFramework2009} as the retrieval method and the chunk's outline as the query.
-We always include the abstract of the paper because it provides a valuable overview, and successively add paragraphs in the order of their relevance ranking until the token limit is reached.
-The results are formatted in a Markdown document that comprises all headings and the retrieved paragraphs.
+\textbf{Paper Context Selection. } For each chunk $i$, the retriever selects relevant paragraphs from the paper to create the paper context $\text{c}_i$.
+We use BM25 \cite{robertsonProbabilisticRelevanceFramework2009} with the chunk's outline $\text{o}_i$ as query.
+We always include the abstract of the paper and all headings, adding paper paragraphs successively in the order of their relevance ranking until the token limit is reached.

-\textbf{LLMs.} The paper context $\text{c}_i$, the current outline $\text{o}_i$ and prior outlines $\text{o}_{j<i}$ are combined to form the prompt to the LLM (see Appendix \ref{sec:generation_prompt_appendix}).
-Based on this prompt, the LLM generates the patent chunk $\text{p}_i$, where constrained decoding ensures that the model adheres strictly to the headings in the outline.
-To make our work reproducible, we only leverage recently published open-weights LLMs that have been reported to achieve state-of-the-art results on other generation tasks.
-We include a small model (Llama-3 8B \cite{dubeyLlamaHerdModels2024}) and several larger models (Mixtral-8x7B \cite{jiangMixtralExperts2024}, Llama-3 70B \cite{dubeyLlamaHerdModels2024} and Qwen2-72B \cite{yangQwen2TechnicalReport2024}).
-Per default, we use a maximum sequence length of 8k tokens for all LLMs to ensure that the results are comparable and leave the study of the effect of increased maximum sequence length to future work.